SickChill/SickChill.Wiki/Remaining-settings-explained.md

 **Check for Updates**

-Lets Sick-Rage check if there are any new updated and notify you.
+Lets SickChill check if there are any new updated and notify you.

 **Restart**
 Restarts ScikRage

 **Shutdown**
-Shuts down Sick-Rage
+Shuts down SickChill

 **Logout**
 Logs-out the current user